 In this article, we’ll explain how you can implement each of these strategies and the best tools for each job.
-The key is to improve your existing tactics and optimise the elements that genuinely influence conversions and purchase decisions.
-It’s all about maximising your return on the opportunities
+The key is to improve your existing tactics and optimise the elements that genuinely influence conversions and achieve your marketing plan’s objectives.

 #1: Maximise conversions by using multi-step forms

 The first strategy for maximising conversions is to implement multi-step forms on our website.
 In our tests, multi-step designs have increased conversions by as much as 743% by creating a more immersive experience and solving the most common UX issues of filling out forms.

 The key principle of these forms is that you’re only showing one question or field at a time, which form length is no longer an issue.
 Long forms psychologically put users off by telling them they’re going to have to work hard for this conversion but this doesn’t apply with multi-step designs.

 You can also use this format to save more troublesome fields for the final stage, such as the phone number request in the final stage of the form above – the only one that requires users to type anything at all.
 By the time users have made it this far, their resistance to doing that extra bit of work is minimal, especially when you use a progress bar to show them they’re one step away from completing the action they started.

 Leadformly’s multi-step forms significantly reduce typing by using image buttons that users can click on desktop and tap on mobile devices.
 This is especially beneficial for mobile sessions where typing can be a real headache.
 Meanwhile, the conversational format of these forms allows you to keep users engaged with a more personal experience and guide them to the finish line.